cyprianmeister/refactoring-task-commission-calculator/README.md

 # // TODO:

 1. Write more tests
 2. Utilize cache for providing rates and country information
-3. Probably would refactor namespaces and folder structure
-4. Add more static code analysis